Does Kratom Interact With Tamsulosin?

 - Drowsiness or sleepiness

 - Large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs

 - Stuffy or runny nose

-Kratom is a tropical plant in Southeast Asia.
+Kratom (Mitragyna speciosa) is a tropical plant native to countries in Southeast Asia like Vietnam, Thailand, Cambodia, and Indonesia.
 The leaves are either chewed (by the locals) or processed into whole leaves or powder.
-It’s been popular for centuries in its native land but only recently spread to the rest of the world.
+It’s been popular for centuries in the East for its beneficial health properties, but only recently spread to the rest of the world.

 When used properly, kratom is safe and a good replacement for strong prescription drugs like opioids and anti-depressants.
 However, never stop taking a prescription or start kratom if you’re on medication without speaking to your doctor.

-Because it works on opioid receptors and other systems, it is very effective for the following:
+Because kratom alkaloids work on opioid receptors and other systems, it is very effective for the following:

 Related: Is Kratom An Opioid?

 As we mentioned, the effects of kratom are dose-dependent.
 If you’re a beginner, use the lowest amount and see how it affects you.

 You’ll need more if you’re looking for strong pain relief or help with insomnia.
 Use less if you want energy, focus, and a good mood.
 Again, start small and work your way up.
 If 2 g does the trick, why take more?